muratk5n/thirdwave/en/README.md

 ---

+Left-wing Catholics aren't much of a Catholic but they cling on to the title, especially if it is part of a minority ethnic position; it's like a lastname that is passed down, the thing parents say they are and the thing others call them that "sets them apart".
+In cultural terms it matters little, grander society will assimilate no running away from it, and then they go against the teachings.

+---

 Turkist ideology was always useful for the Anglo.
 Imagine you have bunch of deluded people in a strategic peninsula who think they are not from there, that will encourage "frontier" mentality in that